Trusted WordPress tutorials, when you need them most.

 Further Reading: More Resources Around WordPress Themes

 We hope this article helped you add a smooth scroll-to-top effect on your site using jQuery.
+Customizing your theme with features like this is just one step in building a user-friendly site.
 Want to dive deeper into WordPress themes?
 These resources will help you out:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.